readyplayerme/rpm-unreal-avatar-creator/README.md

 **AvatarCreator** is a widget that can be added to a map or another widget.
 Inside the AvatarCreatorDemo map we create and add the widget to the viewport.
-**AvatarCreator** can be customized by providing default values when the widget is created.
 We need to subscribe to the **Avatar Saved** event to get the URL when the avatar is saved.
 We need to subscribe to the **Avatar Selected** event as well to get the URL when the avatar is selected from the list of user avatars.
 Additionally, we can load an avatar with this URL afterward.